About

 About Jemascolia

-Jemascolia – first incarnated as Joseph’s Website – first appeared on the web in January 2002 on GeoCities.
-Since then, it’s been through several revisions (I can’t seem to get everything quite the way I like it), and from mid-2003 to late 2005, Joseph’s Website was more or less taken down and replaced with a concept of a 3D internet “world” called Planet Web.
-I resumed work on Joseph’s Website in January 2006 and renamed it Joe’s Website.
-It used some crude 3D graphics like the ones in Planet Web and were actually borrowed from an attempt at Joseph’s Website around August 2003.
+Jemascolia – originally incarnated as “Joseph’s Website” – first appeared on the web in January of 2002 on GeoCities.
+Since then, it went through several revisions (I had trouble getting everything quite the way I liked it), and from mid-2003 to late 2005, Joseph’s Website was more or less taken down and replaced with a concept of a 3D internet “world” called Planet Web.
+I resumed work on Joseph’s Website in January of 2006 and renamed it “Joe’s Website[.]”
+It used some crude 3D graphics like the ones in Planet Web and were actually borrowed from an attempt at Joseph’s Website around August of 2003.
 In late 2006, Joe’s Website became very plain and barebones.
-A year later, the site got an overhaul with a new, more graphical template, and was called Joey’s Website.
-In October 2009, GeoCities closed, so Joey’s Website found a new home on a new server as a result.
-Work on this site was on hiatus from January 2009 (before GeoCities even closed) until August 2012 (though I made an attempt at reviving the site in January 2011).
-For a while, I considered the idea of not even having a standalone website in the light of things like YouTube, Blogger, Experience Project, and other such places where I can express myself much in the same way I would on a personal website – and since my website possibly wouldn’t have much to offer.
-However, I still think it would be good to have a personal website anyway, as I feel I have a little more freedom to express some of my personality in greater depth (I don’t want to bore anyone on the more popular, public sites).
-On September 8, 2012, the site was renamed from Joe’s Website to Jemascolia.
+A year later, the site got an overhaul with a new, more graphical template, and was called “Joey’s Website[.]”
+In October of 2009, GeoCities closed, so Joey’s Website found a new home on a new server as a result.
+Work on this site was on hiatus from January of 2009 (before GeoCities even closed) until August of 2012 (though I made an attempt at reviving the site in January of 2011).
+For a while, I considered the idea of not even having a standalone website in the light of things like YouTube, Blogger, Experience Project, and other such places where I could express myself much in the same way I would on a personal website – and since my website possibly wouldn’t have much to offer.
+However, I think having a personal website is still a good idea since I like being able to design everything on it myself.
+Also, on September 8, 2012, the site was renamed from “Joe’s Website” to “Jemascolia.”

 See Jemascolia Timeline for a list of noteable events or milestones for my website.